-One Sunday on arriving to church, my wife pointed out two owls that were in a tree, and I took my camera and I snapped some photos.
+One Sunday on arriving at church, my wife pointed out two owls that were perched in a tree, and I took my camera and I snapped some photos.
 They had beautiful, big round eyes.
 I have always been fascinated by birds of prey having done science projects about them when I was in primary school.

 Most popular witches’ mode of transport.
-I guess in rural areas they use hyenas, whilst the urbanized witches have travel by owl to visit their upmarket clientele.
+I guess in rural areas they use hyenas, whilst the urbanized witches travel by owl to visit their upmarket clientele.

 Also considered to be minions used by witches to send messages with.
 Often times if they were seen in a tree they would be chased away.

 My main problem with all these superstitions is that they can only be verified through consulting a N’anga/ prophet.
-In 90% of the verdict, the culprit is a jealous relative whose ill will can be “atoned” for by taking prescribed concoctions for protection.
+In 90% of the verdict, the culprit is a jealous relative whose ills can be “atoned” for by taking prescribed concoctions for protection.
 Every time the concoction runs out, one parts with their money and the vicious cycle of manipulation continues to divide the family unit.

 Whilst these are my opinions, readers are welcome to add substance to this discussion and share their own experiences.